Incantation (film)

-Incantation (咒 (Zhòu)) is a 2022 Taiwanese found-footage supernatural folk horror film directed by Kevin Ko, who also co-wrote the screenplay with Chang Che-wei.
+Incantation (咒 (咒, Zhòu)) is a 2022 Taiwanese found footage supernatural folk horror film directed by Kevin Ko, who also co-wrote the screenplay with Chang Che-wei.
 The film was released in Taiwan on 18 March 2022, and it became the highest-grossing Taiwanese horror film.
 It received an international distribution from Netflix on 8 July 2022.

 Plot

-A woman named Li Ronan implores the viewer to memorize an insignia and chant an incantation to send blessings and lift the curse on her six-year-old daughter, Dodo.
-The insignia and incantation are interspersed frequently throughout the film to encourage the viewer to pray along.
-The events are shown as found footage in a non-linear manner.
-The written plot is in chronological order.
+A woman named Li Ronan implores the viewer to memorize an insignia and chant an incantation to send blessings and lift the curse afflicting her six-year-old daughter, Dodo.
+The insignia and incantation are interspersed frequently throughout the film to encourage the viewer to play along.
+The events are presented as found footage in a non-linear manner.
+The written plot is presented in chronological order.

-Six years earlier, a newly pregnant Ronan, her boyfriend Dom, and Dom's cousin Yuan broke a serious religious taboo while documenting a ritual for their online video channel.
-They visit Dom and Yuan's relatives in a remote clan mountain village, where the villagers practice an esoteric Yunnan religion, worshiping an ancestral deity called Mother-Buddha.
+Six years earlier, a newly pregnant Ronan, her boyfriend Dom, and Dom's cousin Yuan break a serious religious taboo while documenting a ritual for their online video channel.
+They visit Dom and Yuan's relatives in a remote clan mountain village, where the villagers practice an esoteric Yunnan religion centered around an ancestral deity called Mother-Buddha.
 They spy on the clan preparing a child for sacrifice.
 The unconscious child, whose body is covered in runes, is left in front of a tunnel that the clan has expressly forbidden the trio from entering.
-Dom and Yuan enter the tunnel; Yuan shortly emerges, screaming, while Dom's dead body is carried out by the villagers.
-The footage from within the tunnel shot by Dom and Yuan has since become damaged.
+Dom and Yuan enter the tunnel; Yuan soon emerges screaming, while Dom's dead body is carried out by the villagers.
+The footage shot within the tunnel by Dom and Yuan has since become damaged.
 After Dodo is born, Ronan leaves her at a foster care home and seeks psychiatric help.

-In the present, Ronan has recovered and is taking Dodo to live with her, feeling ready for this new chapter.
-However, Dodo is troubled by a malevolent presence and develops a debilitating illness.
-When social workers arrive to take Dodo away, believing that Ronan is unsuitable, the mother and daughter escape with the help of Ming, the sympathetic manager of the foster home.
-They bring Dodo to a shrine, where a priest and his wife forbid her from eating for the next seven days.
-However, when runes appear all over her body, Ronan, in desperation, feeds her.
-The priest and his wife are violently killed, and Dodo's condition worsens.
+In the present, Ronan has recovered and is preparing to bring Dodo to live with her, feeling ready for this new chapter in her life.
+However, Dodo becomes troubled by a malevolent presence and develops a debilitating illness.
+When social workers arrive to take Dodo away, believing Ronan to be an unfit guardian, the mother and daughter escape with the help of Ming, the sympathetic manager of the foster home.
+They bring Dodo to a shrine, where a priest and his wife instruct her not to eat for the next seven days.
+However, when runes begin appearing all over Dodo's body, Ronan desperately feeds her.
+The priest and his wife are then violently killed, and Dodo's condition worsens.